zhelgadis/Epic.NET/_posts/2011-10-11-the-smartest-question.markdown

 We are developers, focused on scalability issues, nasty networking problems and the so.
 We are so good with this complex things that we loose the simple reason why we do them.
-At the end of the day, it's just a matter of making live easies to someone.
+At the end of the day, it's just a matter of making life easier to someone.
 According to who is the beneficiary, our work helps the goods or the evils.
 But if it helps no one, we can't eke out a living.